 People often seem to get so wrapped up in visions of a dystopian future that they dismiss how beneficial intelligent machines could be in every corner of our lives.

-As in previous industrial revolutions that have gone before us, concerns always revolve around the impact these changes will have on our livelihoods – and understandably so.
+As in previous industrial revolutions that have gone before us, concerns always mount on the impact these changes will have on our livelihoods – and understandably so.

-Of course, it’s blue-collar jobs that largely bear the brunt of this change.
-But while we often talk about AI replacing manual labour roles that are easy to automate, we underestimate the impact on white-collar jobs.
+Of course, it’s blue-collar jobs that largely bear the brunt of this change, and while we often talk about AI replacing manual labour roles that are easy to automate, we underestimate the impact on white-collar jobs.

 Even professional roles, such as lawyers and fund managers, will be replaced by these intelligent machines in the imminent future.
 “No one should be under any illusion; there is an AI company looking to replace all of our jobs,” says Simon Bussy from Altus, pointing to a study by the University of Oxford and Yale University which estimates that computers could outperform humans in all tasks by 2060.
 Many of us will see this change happen within our lifetime – a sobering thought by any means.